Current testing methodology is v1.2

 I can also send a signal to make a wireless Subwoofer with the subwoofer in and out RCA type plugs.
 It won’t power your subwoofer so you’ll need a powered sub.

 You can’t run surround speakers AND subwoofer at the same time as whatever audio signal you feed the transmitter gets sent to all the outputs on the receiver so this means you will be playing the same audio through your sub and your surrounds, for example.

-Surround sound effects, music and ambient sounds just felt a part of the Denon’s powerful output like I hadn’t experienced before.
+Surround sound effects, music and ambient sound just felt like a part of Denon’s powerful output like I hadn’t experienced before.